pdsteele/wmapp/README.md

 Note: There might be a discrepancy between the completed work order statistic in the admin view and the total_workorders_completed attribute of the Worker model.
-The former treats 'Resolved' as the qualifying state while the latter treats 'Closed' as the state for which to
+The former treats 'Resolved' as a qualifying state while the latter treats 'Closed' as that state.